Smalltalk: Expressions

 which sends "factorial" to 3, then "factorial" to the result (6), then "log" to the result (720), producing the result 2.85733.

-A series of expressions can be written as in the following (hypothetical) example, each separated by a period.
+A series of expressions can be written as in the following (hypothetical) example, each separated by a period (period is a statement separator, not a statement terminator).
 This example first creates a new instance of class Window, stores it in a variable, and then sends two messages to it.